apache/pekko/docs/src/main/paradox/typed/reliable-delivery.md

 Serialization and deserialization is performed by the `ProducerController` and `ConsumerController` respectively instead of in the remote transport layer.

-This is enabled by configuration `akka.reliable-delivery.producer-controller.chunk-large-messages` and defines the maximum size in bytes of the chunked pieces.
+This is enabled by configuration `pekko.reliable-delivery.producer-controller.chunk-large-messages` and defines the maximum size in bytes of the chunked pieces.
 Messages smaller than the configured size are not chunked, but serialization still takes place in the `ProducerController` and `ConsumerController`.